thomasantonakis/RepData_PeerAssessment2/report.md

 ##  (Other):    84                   (Other):     9
 ```

+## Results

+There should be a section titled Results in which your results are presented.

+The analysis document must have at least one figure containing a plot.

+Your analyis must have no more than three figures.
+Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total.

 We will first tackle the analysis on health effects of the storms.
 So, we will check the sums of the injuries and the fatalities of storms recorded after 1980.